 This year, the seven main Clerkenwell Design Week exhibitions are: Design Fields (Spa Fields); Platform (House of Detention); Project (Garden of St James's Church); Elements (St John's Square); British Collection (Crypt on the Green); Detail (The Order of St John); and Light (Fabric Nightclub), a CDW newcomer.

 Clerkenwell Design Week Presents

 Every year Clerkenwell Design Week presents a curated selection of new design projects and street spectacles that are commissioned specially for the festival.
 Inviting some of the leading thinkers in the industry, these projects aim to push the boundaries of what design means to us today.
-Look out for the Scale Rule's Next Generation Design Pavilion in St James' Church Courtyard.
-For the third consecutive year, the Pavilion has been conceived by GCSE students in and around London.
-Using the Pavilion as a launch pad, the team at Scale Rule hopes the project will inspire a younger generation to work in design-related fields.
+We recommend:

 Clerkenwell Design Week offers a comprehensive programme of talks, workshops, discussions and debates pegged around leading topics in the design world today.
 All talks and product launches are held across the participating showrooms and fringe venues at CDW.
-Click here for more information.
+We recommend:

 Clerkenwell is also home to a host of budding young architects, branding agencies and craft studios.
 In celebration of Clerkenwell Design Week, a number of local practices throw open their doors to the festival’s visitors and host workshops, displays and installations.
 It's set to be an interactive extravaganza, so do plan ahead.